Nazmul7989/laravel-uddoktapay-integration/README.md

 See Documentation here - https://uddoktapay.readme.io/reference/api-information

 ### # CSRF Token Error / 419
 In Laravel, you can handle CSRF Token Errors (status code 419) by customizing the "VerifyCsrfToken middleware", which is located in the "app/Http/Middleware/VerifyCsrfToken.php" file.
-To address this error, you need to declare the success, fail, and cancel URLs/routes in the middleware.
+To address this error, you need to declare the success and cancel URLs/routes in the middleware.

 ```